"An autobiography is like a book. I'm not reading a book about some [cool] guy," you say to yourself.

 I'm writing this "autobiography", of sorts, because I want more people on the Internet to have an idea of who I am, not just what I do.
 Before I dive in, I'm the sort of person who doesn't like talking about himself, so this may be difficult.
 When I wrote my LinkedIn profile and the About Jacob section of this blog, it was for humorous effect more than anything.
 Still, everything there is true, I just didn't give much detail about my life.

 I consider myself an introvert because I don't like large groups of people and avoid parties.
 They're awkward.
 The interaction is always forced and I prefer personal connection over mass insanity.
+But I'm also a Type 3, which means I like to win people over.
+So I'm torn.

-Okay that's settled.
 Now what?
 Ah yes: Sports.
 That's random, I know.
 For those sport-lovers who are reading this and want to be my friend, you'll be disappointed in knowing that I've never favored any such "activity".
 The only thing I really like is golf, but I don't play it often due to a lack of fine hats.
 Buy me a fine hat and you can most definitely be my friend.
 Other sports dull me.
 I would rather be having a conversation with someone — or even just myself.

 So far this is a bit scattered, methinks.
 Aside from loving people and making them feel valued, I treasure the following things: Honoring leaders, whether I'm getting paid or simply helping out; always being honest with someone about how I feel; listening to music that's only 256 Kbps or higher quality; and living the life God gave me (i.e. being myself and saying "id est" in casual conversation).
 That last one is very difficult, I must admit.
 When I feel like I've triumphed over it, I find another area that I'm struggling.